-Rex Parton was 71 when he faced end-stage organ failure for his heart and kidneys.
+Rex Parton was 71 when he faced end-stage organ failure of his heart and kidneys.

-That’s beyond the age that most transplant centers are willing to consider for such a complex procedure.
+That’s beyond the age that most transplant centers are willing to consider someone for such a complex procedure as an organ transplant.
 Parton asked the team at Vanderbilt University Medical Center to look past his clinical age, however, and focus on him as an individual.

-In April 2016, Parton became the medical center’s oldest patient to undergo a combined heart/kidney transplant.
+Thus, in April 2016, Parton became the medical center’s oldest patient up to that point to undergo a combined heart/kidney transplant.

 “We can never thank them enough for pressing forward.
 They gave me my life back,” Parton said.
 “I’m working out in the yard, trimming bushes, mowing the grass.
 If the doctors came down to watch me, they wouldn’t believe it!”